knetikmedia/knetikcloud-java-client/docs/GamificationTriviaApi.md

 Add a tag to a batch of questions

 All questions that dont&#39;t have the tag and match filters will have it added.
-The returned number is the number of questions updated.
+The returned number is the number of questions updated. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; TRIVIA_ADMIN

 ### Example
 ```java